Daily Weather Forecast For Gunnison - NewsBreak

 Thursday, October 14

-Chance of snow showers during the day; while chance of snow showers then partly cloudy overnight
+Snow showers likely during the day; while chance of snow showers overnight

 Friday, October 15